 Numbers are an important element of plain language communication.
 “Organize the information that’s really important up front, and you want to break the information that’s a little bit complex into parts,” she suggests.
 “If it’s procedural, if there’s some kind of process order to it, always use 1-2-3.
 People are used to having numbers as a hook and it helps cue them.
 And go ahead and point to your first, second, third finger.
 Get as manual as you can to give people multiple hooks.”

 For doctors to be able to explain things effectively to patients of varying literacy levels, Dr. Ubbes says that doctors must be able to use these plain language tactics.
 “It’s not putting a hierarchy in there of the doctor and the patient.
 We as human beings just need a plain language interaction.”

 Types of Health Literacy

-To learn more about the types of health literacy and how you can implement some of these tactics in your chiropractic practice, register for “A Skill-Based Approach for Health Literacy Education in Chiropractors” on Learn ACA.
+To learn more about the types of health literacy and how you can implement some of these tactics in your chiropractic practice, watch “A Skill-Based Approach for Health Literacy Education in Chiropractors” on Learn ACA.

 Cassie LaJeunesse is an associate in ACA’s branding and communications department.